zubaer-ahammed/MUIDSI-University-of-Missouri/_talks/lex_2018_lineage.md

 date: 2018-05-16

 held:
+ - NIH-NCI Workshop on Accelerating Cancer Research through User-Centered Software Design, Washington, DC, USA, 2019-01-07.
  - Genome Rounds, University of Utah, SLC, UT, USA, 2018-08-24.
  - Department of Psychiatry, University of Utah, SLC, UT, USA, 2018-06-05.
  - BioIT World Conference & Expo, Boston, MA, USA, 2018-05-17.
- - Harvard John A. Paulson School of Engineering and Applied Sciences, Harvard University, Cambridge, MA, USA, 2018-05-16
+ - Harvard John A. Paulson School of Engineering and Applied Sciences, Harvard University, Cambridge, MA, USA, 2018-05-16.
 ---

 The majority of diseases that are a significant challenge for public and individual heath are caused by a combination of hereditary and environmental factors.
 The Utah Population Database is a unique resource to study these multifactorial diseases.
 Incorporating familial relationships between cases with other data can provide insights into shared genomic variants and shared environmental exposures that may be implicated in such diseases.
 The analysis of this data, however, is challenging.
 In this talk, we will introduce Lineage, a novel visual analysis tool designed to support domain experts who study psychiatric multifactorial diseases with UPDB data.